Correia-jpv/fucking-awesome-dotnet-core/README.md

 * [MailMergeLib](https://github.com/axuno/MailMergeLib) - SMTP mail client library which provides comfortable mail merge capabilities for text, inline images and attachments, as well as good throughput and fault tolerance for sending mail messages.
 * [MimeKit](https://github.com/jstedfast/MimeKit) - Cross-platform .NET MIME creation and parser library with support for S/MIME, PGP, DKIM, TNEF and Unix mbox spools.
 * [netDumbster](https://github.com/cmendible/netDumbster) - a .Net Fake SMTP Server used for testing.
 Clone of the popular Dumbster.
-* [Papercut](https://github.com/ChangemakerStudios/Papercut)  Papercut Simple Desktop SMTP Server
+* [Papercut](https://github.com/ChangemakerStudios/Papercut) - Simple Desktop SMTP Server
 * [PreMailer.Net](https://github.com/milkshakesoftware/PreMailer.Net) - C# library that moves your stylesheets to inline style attributes, for maximum compatibility with E-mail clients.
 * [SendGrid Client](https://github.com/0xdeafcafe/sendgrid-dotnet) - C# library for the SendGrid v3 mail endpoint.
-* [smtp4dev](https://github.com/rnwood/smtp4dev) smtp4dev - the mail server for development
+* [smtp4dev](https://github.com/rnwood/smtp4dev) - the mail server for development
 * [SmtpServer](https://github.com/cosullivan/SmtpServer) - Library to create your own SMTP server.
 * [StrongGrid](https://github.com/Jericho/StrongGrid) - Client for SendGrid's v3 API.
 Not only allows you to send emails, but also allows you to bulk import contacts, manage lists and segments, create custom fields for your lists, etc. Also includes a parser for SendGrid Webhooks.